balsedie/trilomorph/README.md

 - [x] upload the landmark file
 - [X] uploaod the metadata

 After uploading all files of the new landmarked specimen(s), **the new information will not be immediately available in the database**.
 The Trilomorph maintainers[^6] will review all files, check that there is no conflict, and accept your new data within a week or two.
-If you want your data to be included asap please contact us[^6].
+If you want your data to be reviewed and accepted faster please contact us[^6].

 ## Licence
 All material is distributed under Creative Commons Attribution-Non Commercial-Share Alike 4.0 International [CC BY-NC-SA 4.0] licence terms[^N].